-On 26 January 2012, 22 member states of the European Union added their signatures to ACTA.21 However, the agreement generated heated opposition throughout Europe, and thousands of protestors demonstrated in the streets because the agreement was seen as a form of invasion of privacy and a restriction on freedom of expression.
-On 4 July 2012, on the advice of five of its commissions, the European Parliament rejected the agreement by a vote of 478 to 39, with 165 abstentions.22 That decision means that neither the European Union, which had participated in the negotiations, nor any of its member states may join ACTA by ratifying it.
+On 26 January 2012, 22 member states of the European Union (EU) added their signatures to ACTA.
+However, the agreement generated heated opposition throughout Europe, and thousands of protestors demonstrated in the streets because the agreement was seen as a form of invasion of privacy and a restriction on freedom of expression.
+On 4 July 2012, on the advice of five of its commissions, the European Parliament rejected the agreement by a vote of 478 to 39, with 165 abstentions.
+That decision means that neither the EU, which had participated in the negotiations, nor any of its member states may join ACTA by ratifying it.

-ACTA provides that it will come into force after deposit of the sixth instrument of ratification, acceptance or approval.23 To date, the agreement has not come into force, since only Japan has ratified it.
-Canada's expression of its intention to ratify the Agreement by introducing Bill C-56 is a subject of debate (see section 3, "Commentary," in this Legislative Summary).
+ACTA provides that it will come into force after deposit of the sixth instrument of ratification, acceptance or approval.
+To date, the agreement has not come into force, since only Japan has ratified it.
+Canada has not explicitly indicated its intention to ratify ACTA by introducing Bill C-8 (see the section entitled, "Commentary," in this Legislative Summary).
+However, when questioned on this issue by the Committee, the Honourable James Moore, Minister of Industry, and his deputy minister stated that although the bill is intended to respond to domestic pressures, it brings Canada in line with ACTA.
+24

-According to the Canadian government, the objective of ACTA is "to put in place international standards for enforcing intellectual property rights in order to fight more efficiently the growing problems of counterfeiting and piracy."24 The government also states that the agreement relates to three areas:
+According to the Canadian government, the objective of ACTA is "to put in place international standards for enforcing intellectual property rights in order to fight more efficiently the growing problems of counterfeiting and piracy."
+The government also states that the agreement relates to three areas:

-- improving international cooperation; - establishing best practices for enforcement; and - providing a more effective legal framework.25
+- improving international cooperation; - · establishing best practices for enforcement; and - providing a more effective legal framework.26